What Is A Rain Garden And How Do I Build One?

 The second zone wraps around the perimeter of the first.
 This area should be filled with plants that can endure intermittent periods of standing water.

-The third zone, which is the outermost ring or edge of the garden, should include plants that are drought-tolerant.
+The third zone, which is the outermost ring or edge of the garden, should include plants that are drought tolerant.
 Plants that are accustomed to drier climates are preferable in this zone because they’ll receive the least amount of water.
+This is a great area for xeriscaping.

 Speak to someone at a local gardening store to find out which plants are native to your area and how each species tolerates water.